Text Formatting & Links

 - Use meaningful (i.e., descriptive) links.
 An example of a meaningful link would be: the CLEAR Copyright Guide web site.
 The text that makes up the link provides description and context.
 If links are

-presented as full URLs or as nondescriptive text lacking context, such as "CLICK HERE," the list becomes unusable.
+presented as full URLs or as non-descriptive text lacking context, such as "CLICK HERE," the list becomes unusable.
 For example, a screen reader application will voice

-a full URL, like https://americanhistory.si.edu/lincoln/introduction, as "h-t-t-p-s-slash-slash-AHmerican-history-dot-sigh-dot-eehdoo-slash-lincoln-slash-introduction."
+a full URL, like https://americanhistory.si.edu/explore/stories/lincolns-words-live, as "h-t-t-p-s-slash-slash-AHmerican-history-dot-sigh-dot-eehdoo-slash-explore-slash-stories-slash-lincolns-words-live."

 In the case of a web page containing a dozen links, this can be highly onerous for